The Power of Public Spaces. A Reflection to Process Trauma.

 A Question

-A Bus to Tehran
+A Bus to Tehran and a Journey Through Mountains

 On the bus to Tehran I felt excited at my friend’s suggestion to ride bicycles from Hamedan to Shiraz.
 The memory of the shooting and leaving a situationship motivated me to start the journey.
 My physical body was more healed but mentally there was still a lot I needed to unravel.
 I decided to approach the journey with my curiosity for science and intention to heal.